alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Vote producer action, votes for a set of producers.
-This action updates the list of producers voted for, for voter account.
-If voting for a proxy, the producer votes will not change until the proxy updates their own vote.
-Voter can vote for a proxy or a list of at most 30 producers.
-Storage change is billed to voter.
+Vote producer is an action that votes for a set of producers.
+This action updates the list of producers voted for which is for voter account.
+If voting for a proxy, the producer votes will not change until the proxy updates their own vote. the voter can vote for a proxy or a list of at more thirty producers.
+Storage change is charged to the voter.

 Parameter Name | Description
 --- | ---